ddimaria/wmcp/wmcp-361/README.md

 A **Multi-Year Guaranteed Annuity (MYGA)** is a single-premium deferred annuity that is similar to a CD, but is not FDIC insured (protected by state insurance guarantee funds) that provides a guaranteed interest rate for a fixed period of time (typically 3 - 7 years).
 Gains are taxed as ordinary income upon liquidation, though a 1035 exchange can be used to defer the taxable event.
 They have penalties if money is withdrawn before 59 1/2.

 A **Fixed indexed annuity (FIA)** is a type of deferred annuity used to accumulate assets for retirement, where the insurance company guarantees **no loss in principal** (not incuding subtractions from fees and dividends).
 Annuity owners pick an index for the annuity to follow (e.g. S&P).
 Penalties and taxes could be incurred it money is pulled out in the first few years or before 59 1/2 (unless a lifetime annuity is purchased with the proceeds).
 FIAs to not take dividends into account, and they reduce the index by the amout of the dividend.
-FIAs as basically a safe asset with potential tax advantages in a portfolio.
-It may make sense to place investments into a FIA rather than in bonds in a taxable account to ovoid interest rate risk and possible higher returns.
+FIAs are basically a safe asset with potential tax advantages in a portfolio.
+It may make sense to place investments into a FIA rather than in bonds in a taxable account to avoid interest rate risk and possible higher returns.

 FIA cons:
 * Limitations on credited interest through caps, spreads, and participation rates (have guaranteed minimums)